Viranchee/PrivatePropertiesInProtocols/README.md

-# Private Properties in Protocols
+# Private Properties in Swift Protocols
-How to make types that confirm to protocols have private fields:
+How to make types that confirm to Swift Protocols have private fields:

 The slides are attached in pdf format [here][slides]